 Google Lighthouse has become the de facto tool for many websites to measure their performance with a single score: the Lighthouse Performance Score.
-A new version, Lighthouse 6.0, is now available on npm in Chrome Canary, PageSpeed Insights and GSC Console.
-By mid-July, Lighthouse 6.0 will be fully rolled out to Chrome users in Chrome 84.
-Now is the time to make sure your site is ready for the new version with a Lighthouse 6.0 score audit.
+A new version, Lighthouse 6.0, is now available on npm in Chrome Canary, PageSpeed Insights, and GSC Console.
+By mid-July, Lighthouse 6.0 will fully roll out to Chrome users in Chrome 84.
+Now is the time to ensure your site is ready for the new version with a Lighthouse 6.0 score audit.

 Google cares about how users experience the web.
 Two websites might finish loading at the exact same time, but one may appear to load quicker, based on how content is displayed on the page.
-While both sites finished loading at the same time, Google will favor the latter—the site with a faster perceived performance.
+While both sites finished loading simultaneously, Google will favor the latter—the site with a faster-perceived performance.

 Lighthouse 6.0 scores are based on a weighted average of six user-centric speed metrics.
 First Contentful Paint (FCP), Speed Index (SI), and Largest Contentful Paint (LCP) measure perceived load speed and hold a combined weight of 55% in a website’s Lighthouse score in version 6.
 Another 40% of the score is based on metrics measuring responsiveness, another aspect impacting a user’s perception of speed.
 These include Total Blocking Time (TBT) and Time to Interactive (TTI).
 The last 5% of the score is based on a metric that measures visual stability, called Cumulative Layout Shift (CLS).